KiltedCode/khandaria-campaign/sessions/2019/2019-09-05-fetch-belsarin.md

 Nurse shoos us away
 priestess of Saranrae
-asks about next in line, she thinks `Melvin` is next in seniority
+asks about next in line, she thinks `Melvyn` is next in seniority
 not very political

 Head back to lieutenant to tell him about `Endirin` being near `Jin`